Skip to main content

 Frequently Asked Questions

-Telltale Texas Hold'em is a casual simulation game with comedy theme.
+Telltale Texas Hold'em is a survival management game with horror, comedy and post-apocalyptic themes.

 Telltale Texas Hold'em is available on PC and Windows.